-Prior to coming to Tulane, Fitts served 14 years as dean of the University of Pennsylvania Law School, where he also served as Bernard G. Segal Professor of Law.
+At Tulane, Fitts also holds the position of Judge René H. Himel Professor of Law at the law school.
+He is the current President of the Louisiana Association of Independent Colleges and Universities and serves as Vice-Chair of the American Athletic Conference.
+Prior to coming to Tulane, Fitts served 14 years as dean of the University of Pennsylvania Law School, where he was also the Bernard G. Segal Professor of Law.
 As dean of Penn Law, Fitts was recognized for greatly expanding the school’s offerings in interdisciplinary education.
-He presided over a quadrupling of Penn Law’s endowment, a more than 40 percent increase in the size of the Law School faculty and a doubling of all forms of student financial aid.
+He presided over a quadrupling of the school’s endowment, a more than 40 percent increase in the size of the faculty, and a doubling of all forms of student financial aid.
 He oversaw the rebuilding or renovation of the entire law campus.
-The Law School’s Board of Overseers named a faculty chair, a scholarship and an auditorium at the school in his honor.
+Penn Law’s Board of Overseers named a faculty chair, a scholarship, and an auditorium at the school in his honor.

 Fitts’ teaching career began at Penn Law in 1985.
 He has written extensively on presidential power, separation of powers, executive branch decision-making, improving the structure of political parties, and administrative law.
 He served as president of the American Law Deans Association.
 He has published numerous articles, book chapters, and reviews in the nation’s leading law reviews, including the Yale Law Journal, Michigan Law Review, Georgetown Law Journal, and the University of Pennsylvania Law Review.